Staff

 Nour Kashlan

-Nour is in her fourth year, pursuing her Bachelor of Science in Biomedical Toxicology degree (co-op) at the University of Guelph and previously completed a co-op work placement at Wellington-Dufferin-Guelph Public Health, where she helped with the vaccine rollout and case management during the pandemic.
-With the One Health Institute, Nour will be primarily focusing on communications around One Health and the Institute.
+Nour is in her fifth year, pursuing her Bachelor of Science in Biomedical Toxicology degree (co-op) at the University of Guelph and previously completed a co-op work placement at Wellington-Dufferin-Guelph Public Health, where she helped with the vaccine rollout and case management during the pandemic.
+In her role at the One Health Institute, Nour focuses on enhancing communication efforts around the Institute and the concept of One Health.
+With a strong academic background, public health knowledge, and a passion for communication, Nour strives to promote a better understanding of the interconnectedness between human, animal, and environmental health.

 Partners